as-shura/miniCTK/Libs/CommandLineModules/README.md

 The central class for managing modules is the ctkCmdLineModuleManager.
 There must be at least one back-end registered with the manager for module registrations to succeed.
 A module is registered by calling the ctkCmdLineModuleManager::registerModule(const QUrl&) method, providing the URL to the module.
-If the URL scheme is not handled by a previously registerd back-end, an exception is thrown.
+If the URL scheme is not handled by a previously registered back-end, an exception is thrown.
 If registration succeeds, the method returns a ctkCmdLineModuleReference object.

 Creating specific front-ends for a given module is actually independent of the ctkCmdLineModuleManager, except that a